-The HP 64744 68000/HC001/EC000 Emulator replaces the microprocessor in your embedded microprocessor system, also called the target system, so that you can control execution and view or modify processor and target system resources.
+The HP 64767 80186/188 Emulator replaces the microprocessor in your embedded microprocessor system, also called the target system, so that you can control execution and view or modify processor and target system resources.

 The emulator requires an emulation analyzer that captures 48 channels of emulation processor bus cycle information synchronously with the processor's clock signal.
-The HP 64706 Emulation Bus Analyzer meets this requirement.
+The HP 64706 (48 channel), the HP 64703 (64 channel), the HP 64704 (80 channel), or the HP 64794 (80 channel, deep memory) Emulation Bus Analyzer meets this requirement.

-You can also use the HP 64703 Emulation Bus Analyzer which has 64 channels and an external analyzer that captures up to 16 channels of data external to the emulator.
+The HP 64703 Emulation Bus Analyzer also has an an external analyzer that captures up to 16 channels of data external to the emulator.